SolaceLabs/pubsubplus-cf-dev/README.md

 ~~~~
 cd bin
-./setup_bosh_bucc.sh
+./setup_bosh_lite_vm.sh
 ~~~~

-### Installation on Linux - Step 3 - Deploy CF and p-mysql
+### Installation on Linux - Step 3 - Deploy CF and cf-mysql

-To deploy CF and p-mysql in BOSH-lite to host the Solace service broker and other applications:
+To deploy CF and cf-mysql in BOSH-lite to host the Solace service broker and other applications:

 * Run [cf_deploy.sh](bin/cf_deploy.sh).
 This script will deploy cf from this repository: [cf-deployment](https://github.com/cloudfoundry/cf-deployment).
 * Run [cf_mysql_deploy.sh](bin/cf_mysql_deploy.sh).
-This script will deploy p-mysql from this repository: [cf-mysql-deployment](https://github.com/cloudfoundry/cf-mysql-deployment).
+This script will deploy cf-mysql from this repository: [cf-mysql-deployment](https://github.com/cloudfoundry/cf-mysql-deployment).

 ~~~~
 cd bin